Vibration plate exercises feel good and produce positive results in older adults.

-- Finally, it’s helpful to be mindful about how your body weight is distributed throughout your feet.
+- Finally, it’s helpful to be mindful of how your body weight is distributed throughout your feet.
 Your feet shouldn’t roll out or in, forward or back – but should remain fully centered.

 Vibration Plate Exercises: The Lower Body Squat Series

-Though exercises might appear easy in the video, keep in mind that they’re being performed on top of a vibrating platform – which makes them harder than they look.
+Exercises might appear easy in the video, but remember that they’re being performed on top of a vibrating platform, making them harder than they look.

 - Closer-Stance Static Squat on Platform – 60 seconds

 - Bulgarian Split squat – 8 each side

 - Alternating Forward Lunges – 8 each side